armory3d/armory_docs/getting_started/playground.md

 <a href="./getting_started/img/playground/12.jpg">![](./getting_started/img/playground/12.jpg)</a>

+Note: To see the output of `Print` node, enable `Armory Project - Debug Console`.

 ### Haxe Scripts

 We can program the object traits directly using the `Haxe` programming language.
 Let's create a trait which spawns a box after pressing a key.